Building from Source

 - Test your build:

-- Run examples: Check the
+./target/release/sol2cg --version - Run examples: Check the

-directory - Read documentation: Available at
+examples/directory - Read documentation: Available at

-- Contribute: See
+/docs/ - Contribute: See

-for guidelines
+CONTRIBUTING.mdfor guidelines

 Building from source gives you access to the latest features and allows you to customize Traverse for your specific needs.